Courtesy of WOWSA, Huntington Beach, California.

-The world's foremost marathon swimming historian, Captain Tim Johnson, provided interesting historical background on the emergence of open water swimming on the national level in America.
+Captain Tim Johnson provided some historical background on the emergence of open water swimming on the national level in America.

 In August 1925, then-American President Calvin Coolidge sponsored the national open water swimming championship in the Potomac River over a 3-mile course.
 It was an annual event, called the President’s Cup, hosted by the Washington Canoe Club..

-According to Captain Johnson's research, the governing body AAU designated the event from Chain Bridge to Georgetown as a national championship event where up to ten swimmers could compete from each club, but only the first three finishers scored points.
-Because each swimmer was escorted by a canoe [note: forerunner to today's carbon-neutral option, the Washington Canoe Club was an excellent host.
-The winning team kept the President's Cup for a year, returning to defend the title, in the years before the Great Depression.
+According to Johnson, the governing body AAU designated the event from Chain Bridge to Georgetown as a national championship event where up to ten swimmers could compete from each club, but only the first three finishers scored points.
+Because each swimmer was escorted by a canoe, the Washington Canoe Club served as an excellent host.
+The winning team kept the President's Cup for a year and returned the following year to defend its title in the years before the Great Depression.

-But the history of national open water swimming championships in the United States goes back much further than 1925 according to Captain Johnson.
-"They were constantly racing and calling them championships or All-American something beginning in the 1880's (described in detail in the History of Open-Water Marathon Swimming).
+But the history of national open water swimming championships in the United States goes back further than 1925 according to Johnson. "[The swimmers] were constantly racing and [they were] calling [the events either] championships or All-American something beginning in the 1880's (described in the History of Open-Water Marathon Swimming).
 The New York Athletic Club hosted events either in the Harlem River starting in the 1880's or at Travers Island from floating docks."

-Upon research of the AAU (Amateur Athletic Union) records, we found a slew of interesting national records accepted in 1902 for the following events:
+The AAU (Amateur Athletic Union) records show a slew of interesting national records accepted in 1902 for the following events:

-E. Carroll Schaeffer, known as 'Midget', was the first great American college swimmer who took his talents to the open water where he set numerous records.
-And, like other talented swimmers of that era, he did not limit his athletic exploits to merely swimming.
+Schaeffer, whose nickname was Midget, was the first great American college swimmer who took his talents to the open water where he set numerous records.
+And, like other talented swimmers of that era, he did not limit his athletic exploits to merely competitive swimming.
 He held the American record for swimming underwater (232 ft.
-11 in), was a diving champion, an accomplished cyclist, boxer and water polo player.
+11 in), was a diving champion, an accomplished water polo player.